Be proactive and learn the infertility risk factors for women

 - Endometriosis: Women with this condition have uterine tissue growing outside of the uterus.
 While endometriosis can be symptomless, this disease can cause painful and heavy periods, painful intercourse.
 Endometriosis, regardless if it causes symptoms or not, can cause infertility.

-- Environmental and lifestyle factors: Being exposed to toxins at work or at home can have a negative impact on a woman’s fertility.
+- Environmental and lifestyle factors: Exposure to toxins at work or at home can have a negative impact on a woman’s fertility.
 Smoking cigarettes and drinking alcohol can also cause reproductive issues.

 - Hormonal imbalances: Some conditions like polycystic ovary syndrome (PCOS) can produce hormonal imbalances that impact ovulation.
 Symptoms of a hormonal imbalance include periods longer than six days, cycles that are too short (24 days) or too long (35 days), irregular cycles, heavy periods, facial hair or acne.